 The Global Health Center offers many opportunities for students to get involved with global health projects and research, and facilitates connections across disciplines—and across campus—with others interested in global health issues and experiences.

-The Institute for Public Health and its Global Health Center offers two summer research programs, the Public Health Advanced Summer Education (PHASE) program and the Summer Program for Research in Global Health (SPRINGH).
-The programs offer students the opportunity to work closely with outstanding faculty mentors focusing on public health and global health.
+The Institute for Public Health and its Global Health Center offers a summer research program.
+The program offer students the opportunity to work closely with outstanding faculty mentors focusing on public health and global health.

 This group, established in 2016, will work closely with the Center on university-wide activities and organize events.
 The role of this multidisciplinary committee is to communicate with the different schools and student groups to help generate awareness and interest in global health among students at Washington University.